What are stretch marks?

-- Vertical scars that form on the skin during periods of rapid skin stretching, including pregnancy, growth spurts, body building and weight gain
+Stretch marks are vertical scars that form on the skin during periods of rapid skin stretching, including pregnancy, growth spurts, body building and weight gain.
+They are very common, and affect 50–90% of all pregnant women.

-- Apply a thin layer of SkinMedica Centilline gel once daily after bathing and drying the skin, leave on for 24 hours
+Apply a thin layer of SkinMedica Centilline gel once daily after bathing and drying the skin, and leave it on for 24 hours.
+The best results obtained by allowing continuous contact of SkinMedica Centilline with the skin.
+SkinMedica Cenitlline gel drys quickly and can be covered by clothing or sunscreen.